Old postcard picture of the Château and surrounding houses, one of which was to become ours this very afternoon.

 In reality she was not too interested in the house.
 It had been in her husband's family for several generations but for the last thirty years had been used as a holiday home and she now lives in Paris.
 After she was widowed, Mme had hardly been there at all and it had been for sale for about a year.

-In the room, as well as the Notaire, there was Nick, me, Antony, Antony's boss, Mme and Mystery Woman, all sitting in a line across from the Big Desk.
-As things unfolded it transpired that Mystery Woman was not a daughter but Mme's sister-in-law who had turned up to make sure she also got her share of the cash.
+In the office, as well as the Notaire, there was Nick, me, Antony, Antony's colleague Phillipe, Mme B and Mystery Woman, all sitting in a line across from the Big Desk.
+As things unfolded it transpired that Mystery Woman was not a daughter but Mme's sister-in-law who had turned up to make sure she also got her share of the cash!

 The contract was brought out and each page explained to us.
 This was not easy.
 Our French was better than the Notaire's English and of course all the text was, as you'd expect, in French.
 Antony and his boss also chipped in as Mme and Mystery Woman looked on with arms folded and a very severe expression.
 This took about twenty minutes, but we were actually in there for TWO HOURS.

 An old postcard showing the other end of the village.